Is MRI Examination Safe?

 How Long Is the MRI Exam?

-Allow 1 1/2 hours for your MRI exam.
+Allow one and a half hours for your MRI exam.
 In most cases, the procedure takes 45 to 60 minutes, during which several dozen images may be taken.

 What Happens Before the Exam?

 Personal items such as your watch, wallet (including any credit cards with magnetic strips - should not be brought into the room with the MRI machine in it.The credit cards will be erased by the magnet), and jewelry should be left at home or removed prior to the MRI scan.
 Secured lockers should be available to store personal items.

 You will be asked to wear a hospital gown during the MRI scan.

 As the MRI scan begins, you will hear the equipment making a muffled thumping sound, which will last for several minutes.
 Other than the sound, you should notice no unusual sensations during the scanning.